Dshinji137/Java-Applications/README.md

 Some applications, designed for solidifying background.

-Mainly including a chatter app, a memory training app and a brick game app.
+Currently including a chatter app, a memory training app and a brick game app.